larissamiyaji/larissamiyaji/README.md

 - 🙋 Hello!
 I'm Larissa Natsumi Miyaji, nice to see you here.
 - 💻 I'm currently a Junior Front-End Development Student at \<Laboratoria\>.
 - 🌱 I’m learning JavaScript, React, HTML5, CSS3 and many more.
+- ⚡ Fun fact: I'm a graduated Internationalist who decided to migrate to a completely different area.
+Here, you can see some of my projects and keep up with my knowledge and skills improvement.
 <!--
 **larissamiyaji/larissamiyaji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.